A More Sustainable World: Movements & Markets

 What makes Sweden such fertile ground for technology and innovation?
 We explore the economic, political and cultural environment behind the unicorn explosion.

-• Jane Walerud*, Partner at Walerud Ventures, investor and adviser behind the development of many Swedish start-ups including the unicorn Klarna
+• Jane Walerud, Partner at Walerud Ventures, investor and adviser behind the development of many Swedish start-ups including the unicorn Klarna, and Member of IWF Sweden

 12:45 P.M.
 CLOSING LUNCHEON – SAFE SPACE: SECURITY AND STABILITY FOR GIRLS